 Day 7: Bad Aussee to Bad Ischl

 Your final cycle is yet another beautiful route through the Alpine landscape of the Salzkammergut.
-Leaving Bad Aussee, you cycle north past the crystal-clear waters of Lake Altaussee, at the foot of the Loser mountain.
-At the Gasthof Berndl, you branch off toward the traditional Blaa Alm mountain hut.
-You continue from here along a gravel road through the romantic Rettenbachtal valley back to the imperial town of Bad Ischl.
+Leaving Bad Aussee, you cycle through the Koppental Valley and back along the shore of Lake Hallstatt to the imperial town of Bad Ischl.

 Overnight stay in Bad Ischl